Yorivel/Dynamic-Wardrobe/docs/quickstart.md

 # Quick Setup

+{% hint style="info" %}
+**Starting fresh?** If you already have Equipment-EX outfits saved from before installing Dynamic Wardrobe, consider deleting them and recreating your outfits following the naming patterns above.
+Outfits with names that don't match the mod's keywords will be ignored, and names that accidentally collide with location or context keywords can cause unexpected behavior.
+{% endhint %}

 Open Equipment-EX and save outfits with these names:

 * **`home`** — what V wears at the apartment